Stormont at a Crossroads: Only One in Four Believe Power-Sharing Has Improved Their Lives

 Background

 The Northern Ireland Assembly, established under the 1998 Good Friday Agreement, operates on a mandatory coalition basis between the two largest parties — currently Sinn Féin and the Democratic Unionist Party (DUP).
 The system is designed to ensure cross-community governance, but critics argue it has increasingly become a vehicle for political paralysis rather than effective government.
+The Assembly has been suspended multiple times since its establishment, operating for only around 60 per cent of its existence — a record that has eroded public confidence in the institutions.

 Key Developments

 The Assembly has passed only 12 bills since its most recent restoration, the majority of which were described as minor "housekeeping" matters.
 Major policy areas — including the establishment of an independent Environmental Protection Agency, which had previously been agreed — have been blocked by single-party vetoes.
-The cross-community Alliance Party has highlighted how the current structure incentivises crisis over collaboration, allowing individual parties to veto previously agreed policies.
+The cross-community Alliance Party has highlighted how the current structure incentivises crisis over collaboration, allowing individual parties to veto previously agreed policies without consequence.

 Why It Matters

-The poll findings reflect a growing sense of public disillusionment with devolved government in Northern Ireland.
-With nationalist parties expected to make gains in the May 2026 elections across the UK, and Sinn Féin continuing to push for a border poll on Irish reunification by 2030, the pressure on the power-sharing framework is intensifying.
-Some architects of the original agreement maintain that its fundamental success lies in the preservation of peace — but critics argue that peace alone is no longer sufficient justification for a system that is failing to deliver for citizens.
+With Sinn Féin continuing to push for a border poll on Irish reunification by 2030, and nationalist parties expected to make gains in upcoming elections, the pressure on the power-sharing framework is intensifying.
+Some architects of the original Agreement maintain that its fundamental success lies in the preservation of peace — but critics argue that peace alone is no longer sufficient justification for a system that is failing to deliver for citizens.
+The question of whether the mandatory coalition model can be reformed without undermining the cross-community principles that underpin it is one of the most pressing constitutional questions facing Northern Ireland.

 What's Next

-Sources: The Guardian; Hansard Society
+Sources: The Guardian; The Irish News; Hansard Society